ArnobTurja2002Ghosh/Bot/README.md

 ● 1 trash bin

- steering behaviours that can be used:
+ steering behaviours that has been used:
  - arrive
  - wander
  - seek (used by arrive)